kubernetes-sigs/jobset/keps/498-GroupScheduling/README.md

 type JobSetSpec struct {
         …
         // GroupSchedulingConfig defines the desired group-scheduling behavior
         // for the JobSet.
-If unspecified, pods will begin running as soon as
+If unspecified, every pod part of this JobSet will
+        // start as soon as possible, without waiting for the others.
-        // they are scheduled and ready.
         GroupSchedulingConfig *GroupSchedulingConfig `json:groupSchedulingConfig`
 }

 // GroupSchedulingConfig defines the desired group-scheduling behavior for the
 // JobSet.
-If defined, the main workload container in pods part of the
+If defined, the main container in pods part of the
 // TargetReplicatedJobs will be blocked from executing until all pods in these
 // jobs have started.
 type GroupSchedulingConfig struct {
+        // Timeout defines the period after which the injected initContainer
+        // (which blocks execution of the main container until all pods are started)
+        // will timeout and exit with an error if not all pods have started yet.
+        TimeoutAfterSeconds *int32 `json:"timeoutAfterSeconds"

         // TargetReplicatedJobs are the names of the replicated jobs which will
         // be subject to group-scheduling.
         // A null or empty list will apply to all replicatedJobs.